-Our aim is to support the green job sector by helping people to identify how green jobs really are.
-If we can create a measure or tool for this purpose, we will enable a number of different actors to make better decisions about green jobs.
+Our aim was to support the green job sector by helping people to identify how green jobs really are.
+If we could create a measure or tool for this purpose, we would enable a number of different actors to make better decisions about green jobs.
 This might be providing local government with better information on how to support skills transitions or providing policy teams with new insights on emerging green sectors or jobs.

 There is a broad push at the moment to build better definitions of green jobs in order to support the UK’s move to net zero.
-We think we can make a unique contribution to this effort by focusing on micro-level, multi-dimensional and continuous measures that are widely usable and by making our work open and accessible to other stakeholders.
+We thought we could make a unique contribution to this effort by focusing on micro-level, multi-dimensional and continuous measures that are widely usable and by making our work open and accessible to other stakeholders.

-We’ve used AI to look at 4 million job ads, extracting the green skills mentioned within them, and combined this with the time spent on green tasks and industry emissions data.
-With this we’ve estimated the greenness of different occupations in the UK.
+We used artificial intelligence to look at 4 million job adverts, extracting the green skills mentioned within them, and combined this with the time spent on green tasks and industry emissions data.
+With this, we estimated the greenness of different occupations in the UK.
 To make this data available, we developed the Green Jobs Explorer, which provides information on the greenness of over 1000 occupations.

 You can find out more about our methodology, which uses data science methods like natural language processing, in the following blogs:

-You can also read our piece How green is your job, really?, which outlines the major findings from this work and provides some ideas for using the Green Jobs Explorer.
-Some of our key takeaways are:
+We produced a complementary piece, How green is your job, really?, which outlines the major findings from this work and provides some ideas for using the Green Jobs Explorer.
+Some of our key takeaways were:

 - Our proxy measures demonstrate that there are important factors to consider regarding a job's greenness.
 They indicate that there is no such thing as a job that is 'green' or 'not green'.
 The Green Jobs Explorer reveals aspects of greenness in various jobs beyond the traditional image of engineers in hard hats and high-vis clothing by wind turbines.